-The church of San Marco Evangelista al Campidoglio was first built in 336 by Pope Mark (r.
+The church of San Marco Evangelista al Campidoglio, better known simply as San Marco, was originally built by Pope Mark (r.
 336), making it the first place of public Christian worship in the heart of Rome.

 San Marco, which is the national church of Venice, has been subsequently restored and rebuilt on several occasions.
 The last major reworking was completed by Cardinal Angelo Maria Quirini between 1735 and 1750.

-Embedded into the right wall of the portico of the church is the tomb slab of Vanozza Cattanei, mistress of Cardinal Borgia, later Pope Alexander VI, to whom she bore four children, including Cesare and Lucrezia.
+Embedded into the right wall of the portico of the church is the tomb slab of Vanozza Cattanei, mistress of Cardinal Borgia, later Pope Alexander VI (r.
+1492-1503), to whom she bore four children, including the infamous Cesare and Lucrezia.

-The charming image (1464) of St Mark (and lion), above the entrance to San Marco, is the work of the sculptor Isaia da Pisa (1410-64).
+The charming image (1464) of St Mark (and lion), above the entrance to the church, is the work of the sculptor Isaia da Pisa (1410-64).

 its art, history and culture.